navy interior communications electrician - ic rate

 IC3 John Cummings, left, trains IC3 Joshua Aziz, from Los Angeles, to operate the visual landing aid control station aboard the USS John C. Stennis (CVN 74).
 (Source: U.S. Navy / MC3 Chepusov)

-Upon successful completion of ATT, it’s twelve more weeks of training at Naval Training Center (NTC) Great Lakes at Interior Communications Electronics (IC) Class A School
+Upon successful completion of ATT, it’s 12 more weeks of training at Naval Training Center (NTC) Great Lakes at Interior Communications Electronics (IC) Class A School

 What’s Life Like for an Interior Communications Electrician (IC)?

-These systems include indicating and navigation systems visual landing aids for aircraft, communication systems, warning, alarm, and safety systems.
+They may perform repair and maintenance on navigation systems, visual landing aids for aircraft, and environmental systems.

 Related ArticleMarine Corps Electrician (MOS 1141): Career Details